Tropical Fukaya Algebras: Boundaries of rigid strata

+\begin{proof} First, we point out that \cwl{in the case that the Lagrangian is contained in the interior of $\ol X_{P_0}$} a horizontally constant component containing an interior marking can not be a disk component.
+Indeed, the Lagrangian $L$ is contained in a top-dimensional cut space $\XB_{P_0}$ and the torus $T_{P_0,\C}$ is trivial.
+Therefore, a horizontally constant disk component $u_v: S_v \to \XB_{P_0}$ is in fact constant and maps to a point in $L$.
+Since $L$ is disjoint from the stabilizing divisor there are no interior markings on $S_v$.

-\begin{proof} We first consider a map $u$ in the moduli space and show that its horizontal components do not have interior markings.
-Suppose the map $u$ is horizontally constant on a component $S_v$, for a vertex $v$ of $\Gamma$, and suppose $S_v$ has an interior marking $z_e$.
-The restriction $u|S_v$ cannot have more than two nodes -- otherwise moving the marking $z_e$ on the component gives a two-dimensional family of adapted regular maps.
-By stability there are exactly two nodes on $S_v$.
-By rigidity of the type $\Gamma$ all interior nodes have non-zero slope.
-Since $u|_{C_1}$ is horizontally constant, the balancing property (see Remark \ref{rem:balance}) implies that the edges $e_1,e_2 \in \Edge(\Gamma)$ corresponding to both nodes have the same slope $\cT(e_1) = \cT(e_2)$.
-This means the type $\Gamma$ has a non-trivial tropical symmetry group, contradicting the rigidity of $\Gamma$.
+Next, we rule out horizontally constant spherical components that contain markings.
+Suppose the map $u \in \M_\Gamma(L, \ul \Pe, \ul x)$ is horizontally constant on a component $S_v$, for a vertex $v$ of $\Gamma$, and suppose $S_v$ has an interior marking $z_e$.
+Since $\Gamma$ is an uncrowded stratum, $S_v$ has no other interior marking besides $z_e$.
+The component has at most two nodes -- otherwise moving the marking $z_e$ on the component $S_v$ gives a two-dimensional family of regular maps adapted to the stabilizing divisor.
+By rigidity of the type $\Gamma$, all edges $e$ corresponding to interior nodes $w_e$ are tropical edges.
+Since $u|_{S_v}$ is horizontally constant, the balancing property \eqref{eq:constt-bal} implies that there are exactly two edges $e_1,e_2 \in \Edge(\Gamma)$ incident on $v$, and they have the same {direction} $\cT(e_1) = \cT(e_2)$.
+This means the type $\Gamma$ has a non-trivial tropical symmetry group $T_\trop(\Gam)$, contradicting the rigidity of $\Gamma$.
+(See related Example \ref{ex:triv1}.)

 Next, we consider a map in a boundary of the moduli space.
-Suppose $u_\nu$ is a sequence in $\M_{\Gamma}(L,\ul \Pe,\ul x)$ that converges to a limit $u:C \to \bX$ of type $\Gamma'$.
+Suppose $\{u_\nu\}_\nu$ is a sequence in $\M_{\Gamma}(L,\ul \Pe,\ul x)$ that converges to a limit $u:C \to \XX$ of type $\Gamma'$.
 First we prove the proposition assuming that the limit $u$ is uncrowded.
-Then $u$ is an adapted regular map, and its index is

-Since $\tilde i(u_\nu) \leq 1$, there are no interior edges with zero slope in $\Gamma'$.
-If $\Gamma' \to \Gamma$ is a tropical edge collapse, then $\Gamma'$ has a tropical symmetry group that is at least two-dimensional.
-This implies $u$ is part of a family with dimension $\geq 2$, which is not possible.
-Therefore the tropical graph associated to $\Gamma'$ is same as that of $\Gamma$.
-By the argument in the previous paragraph, there are no markings in horizontally constant components of $u$.
+Then $u$ is a regular map adapted to the stabilizing divisor.
+Since the index of $u_\nu$ is at most $1$, standard arguments (see the proof of Proposition \ref{prop:truebdry}, for example) imply that the type $\Gamma$ of $u_\nu$ is obtained from the limit type $\Gamma'$ by the morphism (Making an edge length finite/non-zero).
+In particular, the tropical graph associated to $\Gamma'$ is the same as that of $\Gamma$.
+By the argument in the previous paragraph, there are no markings in horizontally constant components of the limit map $u$.